pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs["C"].legend();
 ```

-This increased uncertainty in costs due to smoking drives meaningful decisions about the profile of cumulative losses. any insurer could expect to see as their portfolio of risks matures.
+This increased uncertainty in costs due to smoking drives meaningful decisions about the profile of cumulative losses any insurer could expect to see as their portfolio of risks matures.

 +++